 As a body scrub, take 1-2 tablespoon of baking soda, add only as much water to make a thick paste and scrub all over your body.
 This acts as an excellent scrub for the body and can help exfoliate dead skin cells.

-9. Baking soda for soft and odorless hands:
+9. Baking soda for soft and odourless hands:

-10. Baking soda to remove calluses and eliminate fungal infection from feet:
+10. Baking soda to remove calluses and eliminate the fungal infection from feet:

 In all, baking soda has so many potential uses in a beauty regime.
 If you’re ever missing an essential product, you may find that Baking soda or bicarbonate of soda will do the same job.
 It is such a versatile product, and the cost is minimal.
 It is also available in just about any store, even convenience stores.
 It is always handy to keep extra in your pantry just in case you find yourself in a beauty emergency.